tools4ds/DS701-Course-Notes/README.md

 Then add the new file to the `_quarto-slides.yml` file and render the stripped slides for presentation.

+TODO: The script for jupyter notebook creation could run this first so all the divs don't get put in the jupyter notebooks.

 ### Creating PDFs from the Slides

 To create PDFs from the reveal.js slides, you can use